workshopper/i18n-it-all/exercises/02_i_my_me_mine/problem.en.md

-To pass this exercise you need to write a module with three methods.
+To pass this exercise you need to write a module to address persons.
+It should take only one argument which is an array containing a list of persons:

-The first method should render a text to address people:

 ```javascript
 module.exports = function addressRecepients(persons) {